-From time to time, market disruption events may occur that will result in the postponement of the determination of the level of the Index, or of the level of one or more Sub-Indices, and/or the adjustment of the roll period for a Relevant Futures Contracts.
+From time to time, market disruption events may occur that will result in the postponement of the determination of the level of the Index, and/or the adjustment of the roll period for the Relevant Futures Contract.
 A "Market Disruption Day" will be deemed to have occurred if any of the following events occur:

-- the settlement price of a Relevant Futures Contract is not published by the relevant exchange on a scheduled Sub-Index Trading Day; or - the settlement price of an applicable futures contract is a "limit price" (as defined by the rules of the applicable exchange).
+- the settlement price of a Relevant Futures Contract is not published by the relevant exchange on a scheduled Index Trading Day; or - the settlement price of an applicable futures contract is a "limit price" (as defined by the rules of the applicable exchange).

-If any of these events occur on a Sub-Index Trading Day that is not a Rebalancing Day, no immediate action will be taken, and that day will remain a Sub-Index Trading Day; however, if a settlement price is not published, and if the applicable exchange publishes a settlement price subsequently, the levels of the applicable Sub-Index and the Index will be restated for that particular day.
-If any of these events occur on a Rebalancing Day, the rebalancing of the applicable Sub-Index to its Target Weight will be postponed to the next Sub-Index Trading Day that is not a Market Disruption Day.
+If any of these events occur, no immediate action will be taken, and that day will remain an Index Trading Day; however, if a settlement price is not published, and if the applicable exchange publishes a settlement price subsequently, the level of the Index will be restated for that particular day.

-If any of these events occur on a Sub-Index Allocation Determination Day, the Tactical Trigger will compare the closing price of the relevant ETF on the immediately preceding Sub-Index Trading Day that is not a Market Disruption Day to the relevant Moving Average.
+If any of these events occur on an Index Allocation Determination Day, the Tactical Trigger will compare the closing price of the ETF on the immediately preceding Index Trading Day that is not a Market Disruption Day to the relevant Moving Average.

-If any of these events occur on a Sub-Index Allocation Day, any change to the Sub-Index Allocation will be postponed to the next Sub-Index Trading Day that is not a Market Disruption Day.
+If any of these events occur on an Index Allocation Day, any change to the Index Allocation will be postponed to the next Index Trading Day that is not a Market Disruption Day.

-If a Market Disruption Day continues over a period of eight Sub-Index Trading Days, then the Index Committee (as defined below) will determine the appropriate action to take (including but not limited to taking into account the market conditions prevailing at the applicable points in time, the last quoted prices for each of the Relevant Futures Contracts, as well as any other conditions that it deems relevant for calculating the level of the applicable Sub-Index and the Index.
+If a Market Disruption Day continues over a period of eight Index Trading Days, then the Index Committee (as defined below) will determine the appropriate action to take (including but not limited to taking into account the market conditions prevailing at the applicable points in time, the last quoted prices for the Relevant Futures Contract, as well as any other conditions that it deems relevant for calculating the level of the Index.